-Reading through the list of disorders of the mind can be numbing and frustrating, because each of them must be overcome before true mental fitness can be attained.
-Women get the short end of biology here as they are more likely to experience most of these than men.
+Reading through the list of disorders of the mind can be numbing and frustrating, because any one of them could derail a life, and undiagnosed disorders prevent people from reaching their potential of mental fitness.
+Women appear to be victims of their biology here as they are more likely to experience most of these disorders than men are.
 Americans for some reason tend to have higher prevalence of mental illnesses- either because our country is too stressful or because our diagnostics are better.

 The good news is that all of these diseases can be treated and greatly improved with either medicine, therapy, or both.
+There are many resources out there that are available to those willing to ask for them.
 The first step is just recognizing the problem, and the second step is reaching out for help.
 Some of the best places to get help are linked below.

-For the rest of this challenge we will look at these and other disorders only as temporary roadblocks.
 The ultimate goal is mental health, which Websters defines as "the condition of being sound mentally and emotionally that is characterized by the absence of mental illness and by adequate adjustment especially as reflected in feeling comfortable about oneself, positive feelings about others, and the ability to meet the demands of daily life."
 I would modify that definition to say that mental health doesn't mean the absence of mental illness, but the awareness of and management of mental illnesses so that their impact on our life is minimal.
+If you recognize yourself or someone you know in the above list, that's the first step to mental health- diagnosis.
+The next step is to reach out and clarify exactly what is happening, why, and what to do about it.

-If you're bored some night you might want to read about all 157 illnesses and may see someone you know there.
-In the interests of time we'll only cover the main ones.
-We all deserve to live a positive, happy, joyful life and that's what mental (and emotional and spiritual) health is all about.
+We all deserve to live a positive, happy, and occasionally joyful life, and that's what mental (and emotional and spiritual) health is all about.

 The above information is provided courtesy of the author who has done his best to be factual.
 You are still responsible for interpreting and checking those facts elsewhere, and I make no representations that I am a mental health expert beyond what I presented.
 Thank you.